 Tips to Survive the Universal Orlando Holiday Crowds

 1. Stay On-Site at an Official Resort Hotel

 This is unequivocally the single best way to manage the Universal Orlando holiday crowds.
 If you can, stay at one of Universal's premier hotels that offer Universal Express Unlimited ride access.
 This unlimited skip-the-line ride access for your entire length of stay, including check-in and check-out, will save you more time than anything else.
 (Valid theme park admission is required.)
 Plus, if you were going to also shell out for Universal Express passes for each family member, it will also save you a bundle.
-The hotels that offer it are Loews Portofino Bay Hotel, the Orlando Hard Rock Hotel and Loews Royal Pacific Resort.
-As of now, Loews Portofino Bay has not yet reopened but will resume operations Dec.
-1, 2020.
+The hotels that offer it are Loews Portofino Bay Hotel, Universal's Hard Rock Hotel and Loews Royal Pacific Resort.

 Additionally, all of Universal's hotels offer one hour Early Park Admission to the Wizarding World of Harry Potter, which will give you a hop on all the other park guests, especially during the busy holidays.
 The hotels are all super close to the parks, which makes it easy to get to them or to take a break when the afternoon Universal Orlando holiday crowds hit their peak.
-If the parks reach capacity, hotel guests will be among the first to be let in once capacity lowers and they can allow more guests into the park.
+In the rare chance that the parks reach capacity, hotel guests will be among the first to be let in once capacity lowers and they can allow more guests into the park.

 2. Consider Universal Express Pass